Small-scale demixing in confluent biological tissues

-\textbf{ Methods} \\ \textbf{Simulation details:} We simulate a vertex model where the degrees of freedom evolve according to over-damped Brownian dynamics~\cite{Sussman2017a}.
-Other models with directed cell motility are possible, including an Active Vertex Model~\cite{Czajkowski2018} and the SPV model where cells are self-propelled due to an active force with persistence~\cite{Bi2016a,Barton2017}.
-Specifically, each vertex $i$ located at coordinate $\bf{r}$ experiences a Brownian force $\mathbf{F}^B$, on each vertex $i$ with $\mathbf{F}_{i}^{B}=${\boldmath$\xi$}$_i$ where {\boldmath$\xi$}$_i$ is white noise with zero mean and $\langle\xi_{\gamma i}(t)\xi_{\lambda k}(t')\rangle=2T\delta_{\gamma\lambda}\delta_{ik}\delta(t-t')$, where here $\gamma$ and $\lambda$ denote spatial components.
+\textbf{ Methods and Materials} \\ \textbf{Simulation details:} We simulate a vertex model where the degrees of freedom evolve according to over-damped Brownian dynamics~\cite{Sussman2017a}.
+Specifically, each vertex $i$ located at coordinate $\bf{r}$ experiences a Brownian force $\mathbf{F}^B$ with $\mathbf{F}_{i}^{B}=${\boldmath$\xi$}$_i$ , where {\boldmath$\xi$}$_i$ is white noise with zero mean and $\langle\xi_{\gamma i}(t)\xi_{\lambda k}(t')\rangle=2T\delta_{\gamma\lambda}\delta_{ik}\delta(t-t')$ with $\gamma$ and $\lambda$ denoting spatial components and in units of $k_B$ equal to unity.
 In epithelial layers, we expect that fluctuations are driven by active cytoskeletal components, and hence the $T$ is an effective temperature that represents the magnitude of this activity (Ref.~\cite{Gunst2015}).
-The equation of motion for a single vertex therefore takes the form
+The equation of motion for a single vertex, therefore, takes the form

-with $\mathbf{F}_{i} =-${\boldmath$\nabla$}$_i E$, where E is the total energy and $\mathbf{F}_i$ is a non-local effective mechanical force experienced by the $i$th vertex of the $j^{th}$ cell and hence represents the cell-cell interactions.
+with $\mathbf{F}_{i} =-${\boldmath$\nabla$}$_i E$, where E is the total energy as defined in the Model section.
+The force $\mathbf{F}_i$ is a non-local effective mechanical force experienced by the $i$th vertex of the $j^{th}$ cell and hence represents the cell-cell interactions.
 In the absence of mechanical interactions, an isolated cell performs a random walk with a long time effective diffusion rate of $T/\mu$.
 Unless otherwise specified, $\mu=1$.
-The over-damped Euler integration method is used to update the equations.
+Finally, the Euler-Murayama integration method is used to update a discretized version of the equations (one for each vertex).
+One simulation unit time is referred to as $\tau$.
+For a system with no dispersity, a cell with a shape parameter $s_0$ of $3.85$, typically requires $1000\tau$ to move its own length, i.e. $\tau_s^{0}=1000\tau$.
+We typically simulate up to times several hundred times greater than $\tau_s^{0}$.
+We also note that other models with directed cell motility are possible, including an Active Vertex Model~\cite{Czajkowski2018} and the SPV model where cells are self-propelled due to an active force with persistence~\cite{Bi2016a,Barton2017}.